ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+INTERESTING STATISTICS.
+A gentleman claiming to be a &quot;friend to the hu­
 man race,&quot; and who keeps the run of facts, figures
 and babies, hsajust laid before &quot;an enquiring world&quot;
 the following interesting statistics: